LiJiahao-Alex/www24-rebuttal/reviewer3.md

 We are very sorry for not introduce the above content in order to accommodate the page limit of the paper.
 We immediately supplemented the paper according to your suggestions and guidance.

-# 5. No test set for anomalies
+# 5. No test set for anomalies?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQzMjMxMjczLDgwOTI2Mzc3NywtODI2MT
+eyJoaXN0b3J5IjpbLTUzMDg1NzUyLDgwOTI2Mzc3NywtODI2MT
 I4MzQxLC0xOTM5ODkxNiwtMjEyNDEyNDU0MCw3MTAxNzk2OTQs
 LTEyNTczMjI4OTMsNDcyNDcwMzAzLC0xMDk4ODAyMDFdfQ==
 -->